longwatermelon/grass/README.md

 Tabs do not render correctly, switch to the correct method of using spaces in your code

 # Enabling syntax highlighting
+The name plugins is misleading, you can only configure language specific syntax highlighting through them.
+I was going to do more with them but then I got lazy.

 Grass automatically comes with syntax highlighting for python and c++, though you should probably replace them if you want accurate syntax highlighting since they are missing some keywords.

 On windows, go to C:\Users\\[user]\Program Files\grass [version]\bin\res\plugins